Research

 C27.
 S. Satheeshbabu and G. Krishnan, “Designing systems of fiber reinforced pneumatic actuators using a pseudo-rigid body model,” in 2017 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2017, pp. 1201–1206.

-(3) Inverse Design of FREEs for large spatial deformation: There is a direct correlation between deformation of FREEs and their fiber orientations.
+There is a direct correlation between deformation of FREEs and their fiber orientations.
 This can be exploited to conduct an inverse design to optimize the FREE fibers so as to attain a required spatial deformation profile.
 We have studied this thoroughly for designing FREEs to match a planar curve and also investigated FREEs that undergo snake like spiral winding.
 Our results are presented as design maps or charts and can be used without the need for computationally intensive solvers.
 In the video below the FREEs are designed to take the shape of ‘SoRo’ the acronym for the soft robotics journal.

 Personnel: Gaurav Singh, Naveen Uppalapati